carloocchiena/blackhat_python_book_code/README.md

 While the official book page is on <a href="https://nostarch.com/black-hat-python2E#updates">No Starch Press</a> website.<br>

-Apparently you should be able to download the book's source code from there, but the link atm is not working.<br>
+Apparently you should be able to download the book's source code from here http://www.nostarch.com/download/BHP-Code.zip, but apparently the link is broken or the file has been deleted http://www.nostarch.com/download/BHP-Code.zip.<br>

+No Starch Press is offering also an Errata Corrige on the book code, but at the moment this section is actually 3 rows long :).

 --------------------------------